donlyckman/PR-Templates/pr-general-purpose.md

 - [ ] Changes render correctly across all major browsers

 ## Rollback plan
-In the event these changes need to be reverted after being merged roll back this PR using this command git revert [commit hash]
+If issues occur after merging one these option may be needed:
+- Create a new PR to fix the issues
+- Revert this PR using